iliassioutis/iliassioutis.github.io/project-delivery/data-analytics-playbook/index.md

 ---

 <a id="definition-of-done"></a>
-## 8) Definition of Done: what “done” means for data and analytics
+## 8) Definition of Done: what "done" means for data and analytics

 In data and analytics, “done” must mean “ready for business use,” not “someone finished building something.”